All Products

 Key ID

-• If you do not select a resource group, the file system is automatically added to the default resource group after it is created.
+• If you skip this, the file system is added to the default resource group.

 Tag

 Add tags to the file system.
-You can add a maximum of 20 tag pairs to a single file system.
+You can add a maximum of 20 key-value pairs to a single file system.

 4. Click Buy Now to create the file system.

-After the file system is created, you are charged hourly based on the maximum provisioned capacity of the Extreme NAS file system.
-For more information about pricing, see Pricing of File Storage NAS.
-To offset provisioned capacity fees, purchase Extreme NAS resource plans, which are more cost-effective than the pay-as-you-go billing method.
-Resource plans are not attached to specific file systems and can be used to offset storage fees for multiple file systems.
-For more information, see Purchase a resource plan.
+After the file system is created, you are charged hourly based on the maximum provisioned capacity.
+For pricing, see Pricing of File Storage NAS.
+You can purchase an Extreme NAS resource plan to offset provisioned capacity fees at a greater discount than pay-as-you-go.
+A single resource plan is not bound to a specific file system and can offset fees for multiple file systems.
+Purchase a resource plan.

 Note

-The unit price displayed on the page for creating an Extreme NAS file system is the hourly fee.
-If you have purchased an Extreme NAS resource plan, the fee is offset based on deduction rules and you are not charged.
+The unit price displayed on the creation page is the hourly fee that you will be charged.
+If you have an Extreme NAS resource plan, the fee is offset based on the deduction rules of the resource plan.

-Create an advanced Extreme NAS file system from a snapshot
+Create an Advanced Extreme NAS from a snapshot

 Note

-Call an API operation to create an advanced Extreme NAS file system from a file system snapshot.
+You can also call the CreateFileSystem API operation to create an Advanced Extreme NAS file system from a snapshot.

 1. Install the Python SDK.